(Updated on September 24, 2021)

-It’s simple.
-The wire either runs from the chassis to the engine block or the negative battery cable or terminal.
+A ground strap runs from the vehicle’s wiring harness to the chassis, engine block, or the negative battery post. .
 The strap creates a complete circuit for any accessories that are tied into the engine block.

-Systems in question here include sensors, the alternator, and the ignition system.
+Grounding is necessary for every single electrical system in your vehicle, including sensors, the alternator, and the ignition system.
 Out of the three, the alternator is the most voracious energy user.
 It must be so that it can recharge your car’s battery.

 What a Ground Strap Looks Like

-These are five of the symptoms that you can expect to experience:
+These are seven of the symptoms that you can expect to experience: